docker/docs/ee/supported-platforms.md

 node-based RBAC policies, image promotion policies, image mirroring, and scan your images for vulnerabilities.

-Docker EEnterprise has enterprise class support with defined SLAs, extended maintenance cycles for patches for up to 24 months.
+Docker Enterprise has enterprise class support with defined SLAs, extended maintenance cycles for patches for up to 24 months.

 [Learn more about Docker Enterprise](/ee/index.md).